Naanu Mattu Varalakshmi: Development and casting

-After the debacle of Boxer in 2015, director-writer Preetham teamed up yet again with the producers Jayanna-Bhogendra duo and took motocross racing as the theme for his next directorial venture.
+After the debacle of Boxer in 2015, director-writer Preetham teamed up yet again with the producers Jayanna-Bhogendra duo and choose motocross racing as the theme for his next directorial venture.
 For this film, he brought in six national champions, including a couple of them with international acclaim.
 He also hired Vijaykumar, a professional motocross racer of many international awards, as a team coach to help with the proceedings.
 For the lead roles, he selected the fresh faces Prithvi and Malayalam actress Malavika Mohanan.
 Prithvi, the grandson of music director G. K. Venkatesh, is an engineering graduate and is trained in acting, stunts and dancing.
-Charandeep was chosen to play the antagonist as another race who is an opponent to Prithvi.
+Charandeep was chosen to play the antagonist as another racer who is an opponent to Prithvi.

-Shooting
+Filming

 The principal photography of the film officially began from 15 December 2015 in Bangalore behind Manyata Tech Park where a race track was being set up for the shoot.
 The crew consisted of some technically professional racers whom Preetham wanted the scene to "look authentic, since it is a tough sport and any cover-up by the technical team will show upfront."
 The first schedule of filming ended at Ooty.
 For the climax portions, Preetham chose to shoot in Sri Lanka where two tracks are meant for the bike races.